FallingLights/Teachable-dl/README.md

 > Make sure to navigate to the url within the first tab and check the console for an exact url match.

-To see all the options
+For a list of all available options and up-to-date parameters, use the --help command:
 ```shell
 python main.py --help
 ```